 4. Solar Power

 Both can be powered using solar cells.
 But, only the Ghost provides solar cells in its package.
-You need to buy separate solar cells to use with the Mighty Mule.
+You need to buy separate solar cells to use with the No products found..
 You can opt for both single and double arms equipment, with both of them.

 Features And Technical Specifications Of Ghost